zhengcan/apisdk-rs/README.md

 #[derive(Debug, Clone)] // optional
 pub struct MyApi;

+// Response DTO
 #[derive(serde::Deserialize)]
 pub struct User {}

 impl MyApi {
-    // Declare a function for public use.
+    // Define a function for public use.
     // It should return ApiResult<T>, which is an alias for Result<T, ApiError>. pub async fn get_user(&self, user_id: u64) -> ApiResult<User> {
         // Initiate a GET request with the URL path, and wait for the endpoint to be resolved.